Syedwala

+Syedwala (سید والا) is a historic town located in the Nankana Sahib District of Punjab (Pakistan).
+Recently designated as a new tehsil within the district, it has a total population of 102,185 according to the 2017 census.
+Syedwala is the most advanced city in District Nankana Sahib.
+It was recently planned after the 1990s due to flooding in the old Syedwala.
+The new Syedwala is modern and beautifully organized into blocks.

 Geography

 The town lies on the banks of the Ravi River in Nankana Sahib, and connects the Faisalabad District, Sheikhupura District, and Okara District.
 The city is situated 27 km from Jaranwala.
 A bridge spans the Ravi River there.